doritoes/ipdice.com/3_ECS.md

 # Configuring ECS
-Here will will use Amazon Elastic Container Service (ECS) to host our container application.
+Here we will use Amazon Elastic Container Service (ECS) to host our container application.
 We will use Amazon Elastic Container Registry (ECR) to store and replicate the Docker image we built.

-It is also important that we will be using the launch type **AWS Fargate**, a serverless model where AWS manages the underlying infrastructure for your.
+It is also important that we will be using the launch type **AWS Fargate**, a serverless model where AWS manages the underlying infrastructure for you.
 It's simpler but with less flexibility.

 Tip: Make sure you are in the desired region (e.g., `us-east-1`)